uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 ![ENET adapter closed](ENET_WiFi_Adapter_EnetAdapter2ClosedSmall.png) ![Web interface](ENET_WiFi_Adapter_WebInterfaceSmall.png)

 ## Alternative WiFi adapter
+Since the adapter is no longer available, there are some commercial alternatives:
+**modBM**: [modBM Wifi ENET adapter](https://modbm.com/shop/wifi-enet/) which also uses the [A5-V11 3G/4G Router](https://wiki.openwrt.org/toh/unbranded/a5-v11).
-There is an alternative commercial [Unichip ENET WiFi adapter](https://unichip-tec.com/product/bmw-enet-wifi-adapter/) available.
-It's recommended to changed the settings of the adapter to the values of the `EnetWifiSettings.dat` configuration file.
+**Unichip**: [Unichip ENET WiFi adapter](https://unichip-tec.com/product/bmw-enet-wifi-adapter/) (company not existing any more) It's recommended to changed the settings of the adapter to the values of the `EnetWifiSettings.dat` configuration file.
-Another alternative is the [modBM Wifi ENET adapter](https://modbm.com/shop/wifi-enet/) which also uses the [A5-V11 3G/4G Router](https://wiki.openwrt.org/toh/unbranded/a5-v11).
-For BMW pre F-models use the [Bluetooth adapter](Replacement_firmware_for_ELM327.md)
+For BMW pre F-series use the [Bluetooth adapter](Replacement_firmware_for_ELM327.md)

 ## Adapter cable
 You could also use an ENET adapter cable, in this case you have to configure the Android LAN adapter with an Auto IP address (APIPA address),